https://hgic.clemson.edu/

 Healthy Food Options at School

 Healthy eating is important for growth, good health, and academic performance.
-However, kids are often overwhelmed with access and availability of foods that are high in fat, sugar and sodium but low in nutrients.
-This increases their chances of obesity and a future of serious health problems, including Type 2 diabetes, high blood pressure, heart disease, sleep apnea and orthopedic problems.
+However, kids are often overwhelmed with access to and availability of foods that are high in fat, sugar, and sodium but low in nutrients.
+This increases their chances of obesity and a future of serious health problems, including Type 2 diabetes, high blood pressure, heart disease, sleep apnea, and orthopedic problems.

 The types of food and beverages made available to kids greatly influence their lifelong eating habits.
-Foods of good nutritional content (e.g. fruits, vegetables, low-fat dairy foods, and low-fat grain products) should be served in cafeteria meals and also made available whenever and wherever food is sold or otherwise offered at school.
-Here are some suggestions for providing nutritious foods at school.
+Foods of good nutritional content (e.g., fruits, vegetables, low-fat dairy foods, and low-fat grain products) should be served in cafeteria meals and made available whenever and wherever food is sold or otherwise offered at school.
+This factsheet focuses on “competitive foods”; these are foods that are sold on school campuses outside of the federal school meal program.
+These foods include food sold in vending machines, school stores, and fundraisers.
+Here are some suggestions for providing nutritious food at school.

 Here are a few vending machine food options that are healthy, tasty, accessible and affordable: